gregkurka/playwright-openai-gregkurka/README.md

      ```
   3. To stop both servers, press `Ctrl + C`.

-### Alternative for Specifics of QA Wolf Assignment

-for the QA wolf assignment, you can also alternatively use
+### Quick playwright check

+You can make a quick playwright check by running the command

 ```bash
 node index.js
 ```

-to see the single test for Hacker News as called for by the assignment.
+to see the single test for Hacker News.
-In some cases it may be needed to run npm i again on the main folder after getting the node_modules folder for this command to work.
-It can be noted that index.js contains the same test that is in the backend tests folder involving hacker news.

-### A Github Repo Exists of this Project and is Available Upon Request